Wyoming Psychology Licensure Requirements

 » How much do psychologists in Wyoming make?

 Three Steps to Becoming a Psychologist in Wyoming

 Becoming a licensed psychologist in Wyoming may be a long process, but the requirements of the Board of Psychology are clear.
-Before starting the application process and professional experience training, you will need to complete an educational foundation in psychology that includes undergraduate and advanced degrees.
+Before starting the application process and professional experience training, you will need to complete an educational foundation in psychology that includes undergraduate and advanced degrees, including a doctorate.
+You can earn your doctorate from a psychology school in Wyoming or from a school in another state with similar requirements.
 Find details about how to become a licensed psychologist in the state of Wyoming below.

 1. Earn a bachelor’s degree and (optionally) a master’s degree in psychology.

 To become a psychologist in Wyoming, you first need to complete a bachelor’s degree in psychology or a related subject.
 Students can choose a Bachelor of Science (BS) or a Bachelor of Arts (BA); both bachelor’s degrees require around 120 credit hours to complete.
 Most students complete their undergraduate degree in four years on a full-time schedule or longer on a part-time basis.